 Comment by Patrick Francis

-Over the last three years a “new” term for methods to advance Australia agricultural practices has become increasingly used, its called regenerative farming or regen ag and those practicing it are called regenerative farmers.
-These terms have taken over from descriptions like holistic farming, landcare farming, conservation farming, sustainable farming and even some organic farmers call themselves regen ag organic farmers.
+Over the last three years a “new” term for methods to advance Australia agricultural practices has become increasingly used, its called regenerative agriculture (RA) and those practicing it are called regenerative farmers.
+The term has taken over from descriptions like holistic farming, landcare farming, conservation farming, sustainable farming and even some organic farmers call themselves RA organic farmers.
 Many public farming extension and support organisations like landcare groups, catchment management authorities and departments of agriculture now promote and advocate regenerative agriculture.

 In the private sector new organisation and businesses have emerged carrying the regenerative agriculture name as part of their brand.
-Journalists across all forms of the media constantly profile or report on people who refer to themselves as regen ag farmers.
+Journalists across all forms of the media constantly profile or report on people who refer to themselves as RA farmers.

 But what is regenerative agriculture and how is it distinguished from other forms of farming practice?